dlewis27/SSRgenotyper/README.md

 ### Map the Illumina reads to the modified reference.fasta (single end reads process shown - can be done for paired-end reads):

 for i in \*.fq; do bwa mem myReferenceForSSRgenotyper.fasta $i > $i.sam; done

+*each individual is represented by a different .fq file

 ### Quality control SAM files for SSRGenotyper
 While the whole SAM file can be passed to SSRGenotyper we encourage users to first filter the sam file with samtools to improve performance: